Baingan Methi

 Green Chillies – Adjust according to your liking.

-Others – You will also need mustard seeds, cumin seeds, fennel seeds (saunf), asafetida (hing), carom seeds (ajwain), garlic, fresh ginger, onions, and tomatoes.
+Others – You will also need brown mustard seeds, cumin seeds, fennel seeds (saunf), asafetida (hing), carom seeds (ajwain), garlic, fresh ginger, onions, and tomatoes.

 How To Make Baingan Methi Sabzi

 Cut 300 grams of eggplant into small pieces.
-Soak them in water until you use them, otherwise, they will turn black from oxidation.
+Soak them in water until you use them; otherwise, they will turn black from oxidation.

 Heat 4 tablespoon mustard oil in a pan over medium heat.